 Essentially, I took the gluten-free Cream Cheese Pastry recipe I developed for Bob’s Red Mill® last August (in fact, my deadline was 1 year ago today) straight from my Honey-Nut Rugelach recipe that I have been making for over 20 years now.
 However, I subtracted 1 tablespoon of sugar and increased the salt for a more pie crust type pastry to complement both sweet and tart pie fillings.
 This dough is just irresistible with all that buttery flavor and the slight tang from the cream cheese.
 No one will even guess it is gluten-free!

 A note about guar gum and where to purchase the best.
 As you will see in the recipe I developed for Bob’s Red Mill®, Honey-Nut Rugelach, I called for xanthan gum.
 Since then, I have changed my mind as to which gum I prefer.
-My thanks go to Karen Morgan, of Blackbird Bakery, for enlightening me.
+My thanks goes to Karen Morgan, of Blackbird Bakery, for enlightening me.
 To make your own informed decision in your gluten-free lifestyle, read up on both guar and xanthan gums and make your own decision.
 Knowledge is power.
 The brand Wicked Good Kitchen recommends is Guar Gum by NOW Foods®.

 In addition, I have included a variation for the savory application for this tender and flaky pastry.
 Each recipe will yield enough dough for either two 10-inch pies or one 10-inch pie with a double crust.

 When rolling out gluten-free cookie dough or pastry, such as for this recipe, I like to use a blend of equal parts by volume sorghum, tapioca and sweet white rice flours.
 Prepare 1 cup using ⅓ cup each to keep on hand as needed.